-The CC Mix modes can be activated at any time and do not influence the mixer state loaded via the Setups, as Mix modes only influence the playback routing.
+Both modes can be activated at any time and do not influence the mixer state loaded via the Setups, as they only influence the playback routing.
 The current routing can easily be checked and verified with the level meter display.